COVID-19 vaccines: key facts

 However, vaccine development builds on experience and technologies used for other vaccines.

 The European Commission has authorised the first vaccines to prevent COVID-19 in the EU, following evaluation by the EMA.
-For more information, see Treatments and vaccines for COVID-19: authorised medicines.
+For more information, see COVID-19 vaccines: authorised.

 It can conclude its assessment once the data on the quality, safety and efficacy of the vaccine are robust and complete enough to determine whether the vaccine’s benefits outweigh its risks.
-For more information, see Treatments and vaccines for COVID-19: authorised medicines.
+For more information, see COVID-19 vaccines: authorised.

-Information on the COVID-19 vaccines EMA is currently evaluating is available under Treatments and vaccines for COVID-19: medicines under evaluation.
+Information on the COVID-19 vaccines EMA is currently evaluating is available under COVID-19 vaccines: under evaluation.

 For more information on EMA’s expedited evaluation procedure for COVID-19 vaccines, see COVID-19 vaccines: Scientific evaluation and approval: Accelerated evaluation.
 To read more about what EMA requires for approval, see COVID-19 vaccines: studies for approval.